nikolamar/war-game/README.md

 - 2 to 4 players, only one human can play (others are controlled by machine)
 - create one ordinary deck of 52 cards
-- just one hand, every players gets it 10 cards
+- just one hand, every player gets it 10 cards
 - human always play first
 - order in which they play is clockwise
 - machine randomly picks cards